databrickslabs/mosaic/CONTRIBUTING.md

 ### Python bindings

-The python bindings can be tested using [unittest](https://docs.python.org/3/library/unittest.html).
+1. Testing - You can run the tests (recommended within docker container) using [unittest](https://docs.python.org/3/library/unittest.html), e.g. `python -m unittest`.
+2. Install the build requirements: `pip install build wheel`.
+3. [Option] Build with Script - If you are within docker container, to build the WHL file you can just run the following from project root (mosaic) dir: `sh scripts/docker/python-local-build.sh` (it will package jar and build WHL).
+4. [Option] If doing build more manually (recommended within docker container using its init scripts):
-- Build the scala project and copy to the packaged JAR to the `python/mosaic/lib/` directory.
+   - Build the scala project, e.g. `mvn package -DskipTests=true` if you have already tested successfully; that call. will copy the packaged JAR to the `python/mosaic/lib/` directory (or you can do so manually) and be sure to verify no older JARs are lingering.
    - Move to the `python/` directory and install the project and its dependencies:
        `pip install . && pip install pyspark==<project_spark_version>`
      (where 'project_spark_version' corresponds to the version of Spark used for the target Databricks Runtime, e.g. `3.4.1` for DBR 13.3 LTS.
-- Run the tests using `unittest`: `python -m unittest`

-The project wheel file can be built with [build](https://pypa-build.readthedocs.io/en/stable/).
+   - The project wheel file can be built with [build](https://pypa-build.readthedocs.io/en/stable/), e.g. `python -m build`.
-- Install the build requirements: `pip install build wheel`.
-- Build the wheel using `python -m build`.
-- Collect the .whl file from `python/dist/`
+5. Collect the .whl file from `python/dist/`:
+   - WHL contains the JAR.
+   - It is all that is needed for installing on a cluster (same for the deployed PyPI version).

 ### Documentation